 Easy and intuitive, the woom 2 14 inch bike is the perfect first pedal bike for balance bike graduates.
-As the lightest bike in the 12/14″ category, the woom 2 makes riding appear effortless, even for the youngest and newest pedal bike riders.
+As one of the lightest bikes in the 12/14″ category, the woom 2 makes riding appear effortless, even for the youngest and newest pedal bike riders.

 Whether your child will be cruising the neighborhood or tackling the skate park, the lightweight woom 2 is a dream bike.
 If you’re looking for a smooth and confidence-inspiring transition from a balance bike, look no further than this little pony!